Andrettin/Wyrmsun/readme.txt

 * AI
 - Improved the Easy difficulty AI.

+* Buildings
+- Barrackses now have proper names.

 * Factions
 - The Gnomish Sagan Tribe no longer uses light-green-colored gnomes.
+- Added the Dreadskull and Wildfang tribes for the goblins.

 * Heroes
 - Added option to display a star symbol over a hero, to make the unit more easily distinguishable.